 What is Route Planning?

 Route planning is about how to create driving directions or routes for multiple locations in the most efficient way.
-There are many different types of reasons to plan a map with routes will various stops:
+There are many reasons to have route planning in your business.

 - Small Business Deliveries and Last Mile Delivery

 Usually, you would need software called a “Route Planner” to help you with that planning.
 The appropriate software depends on what you’re trying to do.